71-year-old man undertakes cross-country walk for veterans

+In this Wednesday, May 15, 2019 photo, U.S. Air Force veteran William Shuttlesworth, left, poses with his wife Patty on Market Street, in Newburyport, Mass., at the start of his planned cross-country hike to ... more

 NEWBURYPORT, Mass.
-(AP) — A 71-year-old Massachusetts man has embarked on a 3,600-mile, coast-to-coast walk to bring attention to the plight of military veterans.
+(AP) — A 71-year-old Massachusetts man has embarked on a 3,600-mile, coast-to-coast walk to draw attention to the plight of military veterans.

 William Shuttleworth departed his hometown of Newburyport on Wednesday for what he estimates will be a 7½-month trek to Vandenberg Air Force Base in Lompoc, California.
 He plans to talk to veterans along the way and raise public awareness about the health care, housing and economic issues that many face.